nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 Star Wars: Episode IV - A New Hope (1977)
 Raiders of the Lost Ark (Indiana Jones and the Raiders of the Lost Ark) (1981)
 ```

+<a id="improvements"></a>
+## Possible Improvements
+Below are some possible ways to improve this current movie recommendation system:
+- Add better movie features
+  - Use the movie's year from the title as a feature (some people might like movies from certain eras)
+  - Use the movie's title as a bag of words feature (helps model find similar movies based on title)
+  - Find and use the movie's director/publisher (helps the model find similar movies based on who made them)
+  - Find and use the movie's actors (some people have favorite actors)
+  - Leverage MovieLen's 'movie tags' (requires lot of preprocessing but could be useful)
+- Add better user features
+  - Find and use the user's demographic features
+  - Leverage MovieLen's user occupation feature (only available for some datasets)
+  - Use the user's favorite 'decade' as a kind of genre feature (would work well if we added movie's decade-year)
+  - Use the user's favorite directors
+  - Use the user's favorire actors
+- Generate true training examples using the ratings timestamps
+  - Instead of randomly picking some movies to predict rating for, we can always use the last movies watched by the user as the labels and their earliest movie watches as their watch history
+- Add an attention/context component to the model [ADVANCED]
+  - Transformers are all the rage, and because users have an order in how they watched movies, we could use them.
+- Add movie reviews from IMDB or Rotten Tomatoes as text or sentiment features [ADVANCED]
+  - Reviews contain rich information about movies and also sentiment about if they are good or bad (in aggregate)
+- Build a Deeper model
+  -  This model is only one non-linear layer per input.
+We could go much deeper, ever after combining both user and item embeddings.
+- Improve the model
+  - Add BatchNorm, Dropout

 <a id="appendix"></a>
 ## Appendix